Dana Offenbach

-Dana Offenbach is American film and television producer and director.
+Dana Offenbach is an American film and television producer and director.
 She is the founder of CinemaStreet Pictures, LLC.
 Her credits include feature films, TV, shorts, television commercials, awards show segments, public service announcements, interstitial programming, documentaries and music videos.

 Offenbach has produced in India, Brazil, Ireland, South Africa and London.

 Career

-Offenbach co-produced the indie hit Hav Plenty which was sold at the Toronto Film Festival to Miramax, and premiered at Sundance in 1998.
+Offenbach co-produced the indie hit Hav Plenty, which was sold at the Toronto Film Festival to Miramax, and premiered at Sundance in 1998.

 In 1999, she produced her second independent feature titled Box Marley for writer/director Christopher Scott Cherot.
 Offenbach wrote, produced, and directed Love & Orgasms which won World Premiere Honors at the 2003 Ft.
 Lauderdale International Film Festival, and screened in several festivals both domestically and internationally.

-In 2006, Offenbach spent 3 months in India producing The Memsahib, an 1850s period feature, released by Red Letter Pictures In India.
+In 2006, Offenbach spent 3 months in India producing The Memsahib, a 1850s period feature, released by Red Letter Pictures in India.

-Following that she independently produced and distributed in a partnership with AMC Theatres, Qasim Basir’s Mooz-lum, starring Danny Glover, Evan Ross, Nia Long, Roger Guenveur Smith, and Dorian Missick.
+Following that, she independently produced and distributed in a partnership with AMC Theatres, Qasim Basir’s Mooz-lum, starring Danny Glover, Evan Ross, Nia Long, Roger Guenveur Smith, and Dorian Missick.
 She secured independent theatrical distribution in Canada, the UK, Dubai, and Kuwait, as well as DVD, television and digital distribution.